RupeshKumar4511/ML/README.md

 <br>
 <b>6.
 Model Training, Evaluation and Selection : </b>
 <br>
-Here we apply different ML algorithms our model and then we evaluate model using different type of matrix like MSE(mean-squared-error) in case of linear Regression and this evaluation helps us to choose the best model.
+Here we apply different ML algorithms on our model and then we evaluate model using different type of matrix like MSE(mean-squared-error) in case of linear Regression and this evaluation helps us to choose the best model.
 And then we do model selection in which we tune the best model algorithm parameters (parameters means setting) so that it performs better.
 This is also called Hyper-Parameter-Tuning.